• Skip to primary navigation

 Be mindful, based on the ingredients that are used, the flour will also change color.
 More information is provided below.

-The fats used to make roux exists in different forms.
+The fats used to make roux exist in different forms.
 Therefore, you can use either lard, butter, bacon grease, or oil to make the roux.

 Unclarified butter provides the best type of roux while oil is the least preferred fat option for making the roux.